 We envision a democracy where every person has the desire, the right, the knowledge, and the confidence to participate.

-The LWV of Detroit believes in the power of people to create a more perfect democracy.
-As such, we adhere to specific core values:
+LWV of Detroit believes in the power of people to create a more perfect democracy, and such adheres to specific core values:

 National League Diversity, Equity and Inclusion Statement